Double Star Calculator - Technical Documentation

 Orbit Determination

-This document provides a detailed methodological description of the procedures implemented in the Double Star Calculator.
+This document provides a detailed methodological description of the procedures implemented in the Double Star Calculator (https://www.stella-vega.de/ds/).
 It is intended to serve as a technical reference for users of the Double Star Calculator.
+The current version of this document is located at https://stella-vega.de/ds/ds_documentation.html.

-The Double Star Calculator derives a comprehensive set of astrometric and kinematic quantities for individual double star systems, including angular and spatial separations, position angles, proper motion vectors, distance estimates, tangential and spatial velocities, and derived physical parameters such as absolute magnitudes, luminosities, and mass estimates.
-All computations are based on established geometrical relations, classical error propagation using partial derivatives, and standard astronomical conventions.
+The Double Star Calculator derives a comprehensive set of astrometric and kinematic quantities for double star systems, including angular and spatial separations, position angles, proper motion vectors, distance estimates, tangential and spatial velocities, and derived physical parameters such as absolute magnitudes, luminosities, and mass estimates.
+All computations are based on established geometrical relations, classical error propagation, and standard astronomical conventions.
 The mathematical formulations underlying each calculation are documented to ensure transparency, reproducibility, and independent verification of the results.

 Core Astrometric and Kinematic Functions

-This section describes the core astrometric and kinematic computations performed for double star systems and stars.
-These calculations form the basis of the physical interpretation and are directly used in analyses.
+This section describes the core astrometric and kinematic computations performed for stars and double star systems.
+These calculations form the basis of the physical interpretation and are directly used in the analyses.

 Angular Separation

-This chapter describes the mathematical formulation used to compute the angular separation (ρ) between two stellar components based on Gaia astrometric data.
+This section describes the mathematical formulation used to compute the angular separation (ρ) between two stellar components (A and B) based on Gaia astrometric data.

 The function returns the angular separation ρ (radians) and its associated uncertainty σρ (radians).